espocrm/documentation/administration/jobs.md

 Requires pcntl and posix extensions, php 7.1 or later.

 Recommended to turn on processing jobs in parallel processes: Administration > Scheduled Jobs > Jobs (top-right corner) > Settings (top-right corner) > Jobs Run in Parallel.
+Note: Parallel processing is not supported on Windows environment.

 ## Running jobs in parallel processes